Lokno/ColorPicker/README.md

 ## Usage ##

 View picker.html in a web browser.
-Select a type of color-blindness by the drop-down menu below the color space:
+Select a type of color-blindness using the drop-down menu below the color space:

 - (Protan) protanopia (red-blindness)
 - (Deutan) deuteranopia (green-blindness)